2024-2025 Policy Library

 Resident Technology Assistants (RTAs)

-The Student Activities staff is committed to helping students make the most of their education outside the classroom through active participation and engagement in the many opportunities that exist at Claremont McKenna College.
+The Student Engagement staff is committed to helping students make the most of their education outside the classroom through active participation in the many opportunities that exist at Claremont McKenna College.

-The Student Activities Office advises the Campus Programming Board, ASCMC Clubs and Organizations, Community Tutors, Arts Council, the Cave Music Room, the Bubble, ASCMC, and more!
+The Student Engagement Office advises the College Programming Board, ASCMC Clubs and Organizations, Arts Council, the Marks Music Room, the Bubble, ASCMC, and more!
 If you are interested in joining an organization, need help planning an event, have ideas for an off-campus excursion, or just want to be more involved, we invite you to connect with us!
-Stop by Heggblade Center or contact us through our email studentactivities@cmc.edu or for more information about how to plan for, register, and promote your events, visit the Student Activities website.
+Stop by Heggblade Center, or contact us through our email studentengagement@cmc.edu or for more information about how to plan for, register, and promote your events, visit the Student Engagement website.

-In the following sections we have provided some information about ways to get involved on campus, as well as useful information to know as you make your transition into college life here at CMC.
+In the following sections, we have provided some information about ways to get involved on campus, as well as useful information to know as you transition to CMC.

 Associated Students of Claremont McKenna College (ASCMC)

-ASCMC, Inc. is the official student government of the Claremont McKenna college student body.
+ASCMC, Inc. is the official student government of the Claremont McKenna College student body.
 Its mission is to serve, represent, and lead the students of CMC.
-Registered as a nonprofit corporation with the State of California, ASCMC is run by a Board of Directors and led by the President.
+Registered as a nonprofit corporation with the State of California, ASCMC is run by an Executive Boardand led by the President.
 Other elected members of the Board include the Vice President of Student Activities, the Executive Vice President, the Dormitory Affairs Chair, and four Class Presidents.
-Appointed positions on the Board of Directors include the Chief Financial Officer, the Diversity & Inclusion Chair, the Vice President Campus Organizations, four Event Commissioners, the Director of Event Management, the President Pro-Tempore, the Executive Secretary, the Controller, and three Presidential Advisors.
-With the exception of President Pro-Tempore, the terms for the Board of Directors run from spring break to spring break, with elections usually two weeks before the transition.
-While all members of the Board of Directors serve the student body as a unified, collective organization, each position has specific responsibilities as outlined in the ASCMC Constitution.
+Appointed positions on the Board of Directors include the Chief Financial Officer, Diversity & Inclusion Chair, Chief Operating Officer, Vice President for Campus Organizations, Events Support Director,, the Director of Event Operations, the Chief Ethics and Procedural Officer, Comptroller, and Mental Health and Wellness Liaison.
+While all members of the Executive Board serve the student body as a unified, collective organization, each position has specific responsibilities as outlined in the ASCMC Constitution.

-ASCMC Student Senate is headed by the Executive Vice President.
-The Senate is the legislative branch and serves to balance the Board of Directors decision-making powers, as well as to provide avenues for greater student participation and input.
+ASCMC Student Senate is led by the Executive Vice President.
+The Senate is the legislative branch and serves to balance the Executive Board’s decision-making powers, as well as to provide avenues for greater student participation and input.
 Any student is able to become a Senator by attending three consecutive Senate meetings, or by attending the first Senate meeting of the year.
 The following are the standing committees maintained by Senate:

 ASCMC is always searching for students interested in participating in the service and governance of the student body.
 Students interested in elected offices, appointed positions, or volunteer roles are encouraged to contact any ASCMC official.